 Device Authorization

-Communication between the Vasion Print Client and the instance An instance is a collection of services and service groups that is associated with a customer.
-A customer's instance is created from an app template and is then deployed to a cloud or virtual server. requires an authorization code.
+Communication between the Vasion Agent and the instance A collection of services and service groups associated with a customer, created from an app template and deployed to a cloud or virtual server. requires an authorization code.
 When you apply an authorization code, the device receives an Open Authorization (OAuth) token, which enables the device to receive printer deployments.

 The OAuth token can also allow end users to access the Self-service Portal and Release Portal without login credentials.
 For more details refer to Portal Security.